zero-radiance/zero-radiance.github.io/_source_/content/post/surface-gradient.md

 It's interesting to compare the last equation with the equation (12), and to see that they indeed match (up to the normalization factor).

-While we can solve this equation for \\(\Gamma\\) by projecting the object-space normal onto the tangent plane using the equations (27) and (31), it's more efficient to find the solution geometrically:
+While we can solve this equation for $\Gamma$ by projecting the object-space normal onto the tangent plane using the equations (27) and (31), it's more efficient to find the solution geometrically:

 {{< figure src="/img/grad_obj.png" caption="*Surface gradient and the object-space normal.*" >}}

 $$ \tag{38} \Gamma(u,v) = N - (N - \Gamma) = N - G_o = N -\frac{N_o}{\langle N_o, N \rangle}. $$

-This formula rescales the normal to obtain the corresponding implicit gradient which satisfied the condition \\(\langle N,G \rangle = 1\\).
-It produces correct results even for negative values of the dot product, as well as non-unit normals \\(N_o\\).
-In fact, normals can be in any space, as long as both \\(N\\) and \\(N_o\\) are represented with respect to the same frame of reference.
+This formula rescales the normal to obtain the corresponding implicit gradient which satisfied the condition $\langle N,G \rangle = 1$.
+It produces correct results even for negative values of the dot product, as well as non-unit normals $N_o$.
+In fact, normals can be in any space, as long as both $N$ and $N_o$ are represented with respect to the same frame of reference.
 Since we only deal with normals and the surface gradient, this formulation is also independent from the surface parametrization -- the way we compute the texture coordinates does not matter.

 #### 4. Planar Mapping